Binance Market Update (2022-10-11)

 Binance

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include MDX, USTC, and ERN, up by 32%, 25%, and 12%, respectively.
+Market outperformers include USTC, MIR, and REEF, up by 34%, 7%, and 7%, respectively.

 Top stories of the day: